Seabin Project’s “Whole Solution” proposal for Ocean Conservation and Sustainability

 Seabin Project and the 17 UN Sustainable Development Goals.

 Seabin Project’s goals are in line with the 17 UN Sustainable Development Goals (SDG).
 More specifically, with our Whole Solution strategy based on Science & Research programs, Innovative Technologies, Educational Programs and Community Activation, we are actively supporting these following SDG goals:

 Seabin Project believes the 17th commitment is key in order to fight ocean plastic pollution and achieve cleaner and healthier ocean.
 Seabin is currently reaching out to corporations, governments, non-profits and environmental agencies to establish partnerships and dynamic collaborations aimed at increasing tangible, practical and measureable positive impact tackling ocean plastic pollution.

 The Seabin V5, is a floating garbage bin, which acts as a trash skimmer and debris interceptor that is located in the water at marinas, ports and yacht clubs.
 By pumping water into the device, the Seabin V5 can intercept: floating debris, macro and micro plastics and micro fibers (a recent development).
 By acting as a trash skimmer, the Seabin V5 is also able to clean the water from contaminated organic material (leaves, seaweed, etc…).

 The Seabin V5 is equipped with oil absorbent pads able to absorb petroleum-based surface oils and detergent predominant in most marinas around the world.

 What the Seabins V5 are catching around the world:

 Seabin Project’s “Whole Solution”:

-- Seabins are used in the water to collect and reduce the amount of mismanaged debris that enters from the land to into the ocean.
+- Seabins are installed in the water to collect and reduce the amount of mismanaged debris that from the land enter into the ocean.